gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/New-RMSProtectionLicense.md

 ```

 ### -OwnerEmail
-Specifies the owner of the rights policy by email address, which can be a single account or a group account (distribution list or emailed-enabled security group).
+Specifies the Rights Management owner of the rights policy by email address, which can be a single account or a group account (distribution list or emailed-enabled security group).
 You can use this parameter to set an owner other than yourself.

+The Rights Management owner has Full Control Rights Management permissions and is independent from the Windows file system owner.

-If you do not specify a value, the cmdlet will use your email address to identify you as the owner of this ad-hoc rights policy.
+If you do not specify a value, the cmdlet will use your email address to identify you as the Rights Management owner of this ad-hoc rights policy.

 ```yaml
 Type: String